ChainAgnostic/namespaces/arweave/caip10.md

 ## Syntax

 Arweave addresses have a normalization of lowercase letters, uppercase letters, numbers and `-`s.
+The addresses are encoded in base64Url format.

 ### Backwards Compatibility